apache/cordova-docs/www/docs/en/dev/guide/appdev/allowlist/index.md

     specific language governing permissions and limitations
     under the License.

-title: Allow List Guide
+title: Manage App's Allow List
 toc_title: Allow List
 description: Securely grant an application access to external resources.
 ---

-# Allow List Guide
+# Allow List

 Domain allow listing is a security model that controls access to external domains over which your application has no control.
 Cordova provides a configurable security policy to define which external sites may be accessed.